jsavko/roll-hooks/readme.md

   },
-  "messageId": "v8o4nshYe8bhpWEB", // id of the chatMessage where the roll originated "firstRollResult": 16,  // The first result of the rolls array
+  "messageId": "v8o4nshYe8bhpWEB", // id of the chatMessage where the roll originated "firstRollResult": 16,  // The first result of the rolls array "firstDieFaceValue" 16, // The face value of the first die rolled before any modifiers
   flags: {}  // Any flags added by systems
 }
 ```